was111607/sample-gcp-nlp-flask/backend_api/README.md

     gcloud init
     ```

-To ensure you are using the latest versions of all installed components, update gcloud regularly:
+To ensure that you are using the latest versions of all installed components, update gcloud regularly:

     ```
     gcloud components update
     ```

 If you get an error on Windows similar to this: `running scripts is disabled on this system` then run the following command: